superbrothers/kubernetes-docs/docs/admin/kubeadm_join.md

   -h, --help                                          help for join
       --ignore-preflight-errors strings               A list of checks whose errors will be shown as warnings.
 Example: 'IsPrivilegedUser,Swap'.
 Value 'all' ignores errors from all checks.
       --node-name string                              Specify the node name.
       --patches string                                Path to a directory that contains files named "target[suffix][+patchtype].extension".
-For example, "kube-apiserver0+merge.yaml" or just "etcd.json". "target" can be one of "kube-apiserver", "kube-controller-manager", "kube-scheduler", "etcd", "kubeletconfiguration". "patchtype" can be one of "strategic", "merge" or "json" and they match the patch formats supported by kubectl.
+For example, "kube-apiserver0+merge.yaml" or just "etcd.json". "target" can be one of "kube-apiserver", "kube-controller-manager", "kube-scheduler", "etcd", "kubeletconfiguration", "corednsdeployment". "patchtype" can be one of "strategic", "merge" or "json" and they match the patch formats supported by kubectl.
 The default "patchtype" is "strategic". "extension" must be either "json" or "yaml". "suffix" is an optional string that can be used to determine which patches are applied first alpha-numerically.
       --skip-phases strings                           List of phases to be skipped --tls-bootstrap-token string                    Specify the token used to temporarily authenticate with the Kubernetes Control Plane while joining the node.
       --token string                                  Use this token for both discovery-token and tls-bootstrap-token when those values are not provided.